billkarsh/SpikeGLX/Markdown/Graphs_Help.md

 controls such as the axis scaling boxes.
 Click on the channel-name string in the toolbar to switch to the page containing the current selection.

+* `Clr`: Click this button to get a Color picking dialog whereby you can define an alternate color for the **data trace** in the selected graph.
+This only works for analog channels; digital traces are auto-colored.

 * `Expand`: This button toggles between showing just the selected channel, and the standard multi-channel view.
 You can also double-click a graph to select it and expand/contract it.

-* `Sec`: Enter a value in range [0.001..30.0] seconds to set the time span.
+* `X`: Enter a value in range [0.001..30.0] seconds to set the time span.

-* `Yscl`: Enter a value in range [0.0..9999.0] to set a vertical graph magnification.
+* `Y`: Enter a value in range [0.0..9999.0] to set a vertical graph magnification.

-* `Clr`: Click this button to get a Color picking dialog whereby you can define an alternate color for the **data trace** in the selected graph.
-This only works for analog channels; digital traces are auto-colored.

 #### Filters Applied Only to Neural Channels